I strive to help people find good in themselves and the world around them through the study of music

 Elizabeth is in demand as a choral clinician, and has conducted All-State and honor choruses throughout the United States and internationally.
 She believes in the power of honoring one's voice in and outside of the choral rehearsal and places emphasis on empowering singers through the experience of using their voice collectively.
 She is currently serving as the Director of Choirs at Washington University in St. Louis.

-Her past choral conducting positions have included Parkway Northeast Middle School (vocal music teacher) and North High School (assistant choir director), Union United Methodist Church (director of music), The St. Louis Children's Choirs (director of Choristers Ensemble and Community Engagement Coordinator), Webster University (Webster Women's Chorus director), University of Missouri (Women's Chorale director), and Courante Youth Chorus (founding artistic director).
+Her past choral conducting positions have included Parkway Northeast Middle School (vocal music teacher) and North High School (assistant choir director), The St. Louis Children's Choirs (director of Choristers Ensemble and Community Engagement Coordinator), Webster University (Webster Women's Chorus director), University of Missouri (Women's Chorale director), Courante Youth Chorus (founding artistic director), and Washington University in St. Louis (Concert Choir director).

 Elizabeth continues her own music-making as an Alto II in the professional women's chamber ensemble, mirabai.
 She's held leadership roles in the National Association for Music Education and the American Choral Directors Association.